gravitymax/Tipcat/README.md

 # Tipcat
 **Tip calculator**

-This os a Swift app that lets you calculate your tip based on your bill total and a tip percentage.
+This is a Swift app that lets you calculate your tip based on your bill total and a tip percentage.

 This project took 5 hours to complete:
 * 1 hour - viewing intro to swift and tutorial materials